allnulled/execute-command-sync/README.md

 ## 2. Installation

-Download the repository (preferably from NPM, but alternatively you can import the `index.js` file):
+Download the repository from NPM.
+To do it, type from the command line:

+	npm install -s execute-command-sync

+Import in your code the module:

 	const executeCommand = require("execute-command-sync");